Groupe Roullier

 Groupe Roullier is a French agribusiness conglomerate founded in 1959 in Saint-Malo, France, by Daniel Roullier.
 The company specializes in the production and chemical processing of nutrients and feeds for plants, animals and humans.
 Groupe Roullier employs more than 8,000 people, its products are sold in 131 countries, with a consolidated turn-over of €2 billion.

 History

 Groupe Roullier was established in 1959 in Saint-Malo, France, with the creation of a maerl grinding plant by the founder, Daniel Roullier.
-Maërl has been traditionally used by farmers in the Brittany region of France as a soil amendment.
+Maërl has been traditionally used by farmers in the Brittany region of France as a form soil amendment.
 First under the name TIMAC, the company was focused on the industrial processing of maerl.
 The business later became Groupe Roullier and included new offers of fertilizers, including maerl combinations with phosphate.

 Activities

 Groupe Roullier is organized around seven types of activities: agrosupplies (especially fertilizers), phosphates for the animal food industry, magnesium, industrial products, consumer plant nutrition, plastics industry and the food industry.
 Agrosupplies are closely linked to plant nutrition through soil amendments to improve fertility, fertilizer products for plants, and root and leaf biostimulants that act on the physiological level of the plant.

 In the field of agrosupplies, Groupe Roullier has four subsidiaries: Timac Agro (fertilization and animal feed supplements), Grassland Agro (primarily based in Ireland), Vitas (Portuguese market) and William Houde (Canadian market).

 The transformation and production of phosphates is managed by one subsidiary, Phosphea, created in 1976.
 The production of magnesium is divided among three subsidiaries: Magnesitas Navarras, Magnesium do Brasil, Timab Magnesium.

 Business activity also sand exploitation with subsidiary Compagnie Armoricaine de Navigation.
 One subsidiary manage business around industrial products : Nuwen; Florendi Consumer plant Nutrition and Plastics Industry with Agriplas.

 Groupe Roullier has also invested in two food production companies for pastries and biscuits: Maison Colibri and Patisseries Gourmandes.